-Octane refers only to the gasoline’s ability to resist igniting from the heat of compression.
+Premium gas has a higher octane rating.
+But octane refers only to the gasoline’s ability to resist igniting from the heat of compression.
 Octane does NOT add any ENERGY to the gasoline.
-Instead, think of octane as a FLAME RETADANT.
+Instead, think of octane as a FLAME RETARDANT.

 One of the laws of physics is that gasses heat up when they’re compressed.
 So in a high compression engine, that heat can ignite the gasoline before the spark plug fires.
 That causes a flame front to start pushing back against the piston before its reached the peak of its upward travel.
 That pushback damages the piston and crankshaft bearings.

 To get more power out of gasoline, some engines are designed to compress the air/fuel mixture more.
 Those engines require more octane to prevent detonation.
 So a 91 octane is more resistant to detonation than 87 octane.
 And, on really high compression engines or older engines with turbos, some car makers require 93 octane.

 If you put 87 octane in an engine that requires 93, the engine computer will retard timing to compensate.
 But there are limits to how much it can alter the timing.
 See this post for more information.